Applications of Grassmannian flows to coagulation systems: Coarsening, depinning, multiple merger and other examples

 with $\gf_0(s)=s$, where $\Psi$ is the given branching mechanism, see Iyer \textit{et al.\/} \cite{ILP}.
 For example, for the Smoluchowski coagulation case with constant kernel $K=1$ we have considered hitherto, the function $\Psi=\Psi(\gf)$ has the form $\Psi(\gf)=-\frac12\gf^2$; see for example Menon and Pego~\cite{MP}.
-Formally, the evolution equation for $\gf$ can be solved by a slightly more general Grassmannian flow.
+The general evolution equation~\eqref{eq:multiplemergers} can be solved by a general Grassmannian flow as follows.
 Suppose the scalar functions $\pf=\pf(s;t)$, $\qf=\qf(s;t)$ and $\gf=\gf(s;t)$ satisfy the system of equations: